-All of which culminates in the covers being finally removed on a brand-spanking-new bike or at the very least a new edition to a model range.
+This culminates in the removal of the covers of a brand-spanking-new motorbike – or at the very least a new edition to a manufacturer’s model range.

-The Thruxton RS, as you’d expect uses a modified version of the parallel 1200 twin, found in two other Thruxtons, in addition to the Speed Twin Bonneville, Bobber and Scrambler 1200 ranges.
+The Thruxton RS, as you’d expect uses a modified version of the parallel 1200 twin, found in two other Thruxtons, in addition to the Speed Twin, Bonneville, Bobber and Scrambler 1200 lines.

-This increase in power comes in the form of upgrades to ‘R’ specifications, which include a revision to the cam profile, an additional air system, higher compression pistons and shaving off weight from some of the engine components.
+Additionally, this increase in power stems from upgraded components which include a revision to the cam profile, an additional air system, higher compression pistons.

-Those components include; the clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft.
+Furthermore, engine components have also lost weight.
+The clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft are all lighter.

 More Torque Lower Down